新的篇章 始於聯合

 Orientation Camp

 The College Orientation Camp is held in late August every year.
-Through the four-day-three-night camp, the Organising Committee aims at helping freshmen to understand university life and establish networks; through a series of mass games and theme activities, they can gain knowledge in the College and reflect on the role of university students and plan for their undergraduate studies.
-Due to the pandemic, the format of the Orientation Camp will change according to the related regulations and policies.
+Through the four-day-three-night camp, the Organising Committee aims at helping freshmen to understand university life and establish networks.
+Through a series of mass games and theme activities, they can gain knowledge in the College and reflect on the role of university students and plan for their undergraduate studies.

 Anniversary Student Activities